rasabi42/nps-retention-analysis/README.md

 - `user_type` — app_user or newsletter (derived from session data presence)
 - `survey_year` — 2021, 2023, 2024, or 2025

 > **Note:** Raw data is not included in this repo as it contains personally identifiable information.
-A anonymized sample with the same structure is provided in `/data/analysis_ready.csv`.
+An anonymized sample with the same structure is provided in `/data/analysis_ready.csv`.

 ---